 School Year

 Name of School District

-Name of School

-School Address

-Telephone Number Fax Number
+Telephone Number

 Principal Signature

 School District EIP Contact Signature

-Attach "Innovative Model" description for ho above and beyond the regular classroom settir "Innovative Model" must include the followin • An appropriate and effective program for • Services through a state-certified teacher • The use of EIP funds that provide suppler provided by the state • Compliance with the maximum class size COMMENTS: g: accelerating student learning mental instruction above and beyond those services rule
+Attach "Innovative Model" description for how EIP students will be provided services above and beyond the regular classroom setting.

+"Innovative Model" must include the following:

+- An appropriate and effective program for accelerating student learning - Services through a state-certified teacher - The use of EIP funds that provide supplemental instruction above and beyond those services provided by the state - Compliance with the maximum class size rule

+COMMENTS:

+This document may be revised based on state review of the Early Intervention Program that may conclude in 2020-2021.